PKU-Alignment/align-anything/docs/source/tutorial/chameleon.rst

             Pretokenization for DPO or RM
             ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-            If you are dealing with prefernce dataset (for DPO or RM), set the template, the input key name, and the number of processes and GPUs correctly in
+            If you are dealing with preference dataset (for DPO or RM), set the template, the input key name, and the number of processes and GPUs correctly in
             `preference_tokenize_example.py <https://github.com/PKU-Alignment/align-anything/blob/main/projects/text_image_to_text_image/preference_tokenize_example.py>`__
             and run: